 Method: Stove top, smoker, or grillJump to Recipe

 One of the purposes of this blog is to try to get people to be more adventurous in their eating and step outside their comfort zone.
 There are so many wonderful foods out there that people don't even give a second glance to because they are unfamiliar.
 Too many people "left swipe" right past fantastic international dishes, because they assume they are going to be bizarre or strange.
 I am so happy my friend pointed me to this childhood favorite recipe because it really represents a dish that, at a glance, may seem exotic.
 In preparation and execution, however, it is a dish the entire family will enjoy.
-The creamy texture, mild flavors, and underlying peanut flavor has made this a favorite for our kids.
+The creamy texture, mild flavors, and underlying nutty flavor has made this a favorite for our kids.

 This simple peanut stew (often referred to as ground nut stew or Domoda) is a staple food of several countries in West Africa including Gambia, Nigeria, and Sierra Leone.
-This particular recipe is based upon the version most commonly found in Ghana, and was shared by a friend that grew up there.
+This particular recipe is based upon the version most commonly found in Ghana and was shared by a friend that grew up there.

 Preparing and cooking the peanut stew

 This recipe is made up of ingredients common to West African countries, including fresh tomatoes, onion, and yams.
 You will also need a handful of other common ingredients.